elixir-lang/elixir-lang.github.com/getting-started/meta/macros.markdown

 {% include toc.html %}

+## Foreword

+Even though Elixir attempts its best to provide a safe environment for macros, the major responsibility of writing clean code with macros falls on developers.
+Macros are harder to write than ordinary Elixir functions and it's considered to be bad style to use them when they're not necessary.
+So write macros responsibly.

+Elixir already provides mechanisms to write your every day code in a simple and readable fashion.
+Macros should only be used as a last resort.
+Remember that **explicit is better than implicit**. **Clear code is better than concise code.**

+## Our first macro

-Macros can be defined in Elixir using `defmacro/2`.
+Macros in Elixir are defined via `defmacro/2`.

 > For this chapter, we will be using files instead of running code samples in IEx.
 That's because the code samples will span multiple lines of code and typing them all in IEx can be counter-productive.
 You should be able to run the code samples by saving them into a `macros.exs` file and running it with `elixir macros.exs` or `iex macros.exs`.

-## Our first macro

 In order to better understand how macros work, let's create a new module where we are going to implement `unless`, which does the opposite of `if`, as a macro and as a function: